 5/6/1961: The Senators were rained out in Cleveland in the bottom of the second inning.
 In the first frame, the Tribe's Woodie Held smashed a grand slam over the right field fence off Hal Woodeshick.
 The blow came with no one out.
 The Nats scored an unearned run in the second, leaving the score 4-1 at the time of the postponement.

-7/17/1961: The Yankees played 4-1/2 innings in Baltimore and were rained out with New York leading 4-1.
-In that game, scheduled as the second game of a double header, both Roger Maris and Mickey Mantle hit homers off Hal Brown.
-Maris’ came in the first with two out and no one on while Mantle blasted his leading off the fourth.
+7/17/1961: The Yankees were leading 4-1 in the top of the fifth in Baltimore when the game was rained out.
+In that game, scheduled as the second game of a doubleheader, both Roger Maris and Mickey Mantle hit homers off Hal Brown.
+Maris' came in the first with two out and no one on while Mantle blasted his leading off the fourth.
 In addition Marv Throneberry of the Orioles homered in the second with the bases empty as did Clete Boyer of the Yankees in the 3rd, making a total of 4 homers lost to rain in this one game.

-8/6/1961: In a game at Baltimore's Memorial Stadium, two hitters lost home runs to rain: Jerry Adair of the Orioles and Ed Satriano of the Angels.
+8/6/1961: In a game at Baltimore's Memorial Stadium, two hitters lost home runs to rain: Jerry Adair of the Orioles and Tom Satriano of the Angels.
 It would have been Satriano's first major league homer.

 5/28/1962: Bobby Del Greco homered off Yankee Bud Daley in Kansas City but lost it to rain.
 The drive came in the first inning with one out and no one on base.